Skip to main content

 Continue Air Traffic Controller recruitment and training to cope with air traffic volume recovery in the future:

-ANWS conducted the ATC Flight Expertise Training Program to allow ATCs to gain insight into flight operation procedures, aircraft performance and limitations, while hoping to improve air traffic service efficiency and achieve greater customer satisfaction.
-The program has achieved remarkable results during its 2020 trial and will continue in 2022.
+3. ATC Flight Expertise Training Program: ANWS conducted the ATC Flight Expertise Training Program to allow ATCs to gain insight into flight operation procedures, aircraft performance and limitations, while hoping to improve air traffic service efficiency and achieve greater customer satisfaction.
+The program has achieved remarkable results during its 2022, 2023 trial and will continue in 2024.

 Continue to Utilize Airspace in Accordance with National Policies